petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Exit Rate

 This is the percentage of visitors who interacted with the page (such as scrolling or clicking) and then left the site.
 It does not include bounce rate.
-For a given time range, the rate is calculated as,
+For a given time range, the rate is calculated as

 ```
 (Total number of sessions of the page in which visitors left the site) ÷ (The total number of sessions of the page) * 100